reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Task 3: Load data into a dataframe

-Now you're ready to run code to prepare data and train a model.
-To work with data, you'll use *dataframes*.
-Dataframes in Spark are similar to Pandas dataframes in Python, and provide a common structure for working with data in rows and columns.
+In this task, you will load data into a dataframe to prepare for model training.
+Dataframes in Spark, akin to Pandas dataframes in Python, offer a structured way to work with data in rows and columns, enabling efficient data manipulation and analysis.

 1. Click on **lakehouses**